You’re really traveling all around the world?

 How do you travel well, for so little?

 Some people are surprised to hear how little our travel expenses while still maintaining a pretty good standard of living.
 We plan in advance and scour the web for deals.
-In making hotel reservations nearly every night for the past three years now, we’ve learned where to find the best deals.
+In making hotel reservations nearly every night for the past three years, we’ve learned where to find the best deals.
 It often varies based on location, time of year, and many other factors.
-We’re planning to write a very detailed guide on all this soon (stay tuned!) for accommodation, flights, rental cars, cruising, tours, and more .
-But for now, here are the sites that we use most often to book accommodation:
+You can read our detailed guide soon the booking sites we use to find the best hotel deals.
+We’re planning to write more guides about what sites we use for flights, rental cars, cruising, tours, and more, so stay tuned.
+But in short, here are the sites that we use most often to book accommodation:

 - Hotels.com – Great deals and best rewards program (stay ten nights, get on free).